Executive Resume Checklist

 Finally, Use a Modern Format

-You are not ordinary, and your resume shouldn’t be ordinary either.
-Basic, bland, black and white text resumes written with Times New Roman font are old-school.
+You are not ordinary, and your resume shouldn’t be ordinary, either.
+Basic, bland, black-and-white text resumes written in Times New Roman font are old-school.
+No, your resume does not need to be overly fancy or heavily designed, but consider some use of design components to aid the reader and add interest.

-Prove that you are keeping with the times and showcase your career in a resume that includes a distinct presentation, layout, or format.
-Infuse your resume with appropriate keywords and employ colour, charts, testimonials, or graphs to better spotlight expertise.
+Prove that you are keeping with the times and showcase your career in a resume with a distinct presentation, layout, or format.
+Infuse your resume with appropriate keywords and consider a strategic use of colour, charts, testimonials, or graphs to better spotlight expertise.
+Note the word strategic here.
+In a resume, less can be more.

 Here are some examples of using design components to spotlight key content: